 Photography by Jamie Herbert & Katie O'Neill

 Christopher Eccleston is a highly regarded British actor of film, television, and stage.
 He has starred in numerous acclaimed television dramas, including Our Friends in the North and Cracker, as well as films such as Shallow Grave and The Others.
-Notably, he played the Ninth Doctor in the BBC’s Doctor Who, reviving the iconic role for a new generation.
+He played the Ninth Doctor in the BBC’s Doctor Who, reviving the iconic role for a new generation.

 Born in Salford in 1964 to working-class parents, Chris spent his early years in a small terraced house on Blodwell Street, Langworthy, before the family moved to Little Hulton when he was seven months old.
 He attended Joseph Eastham High School, where he became head boy.
 At 19, inspired by hard-hitting television dramas such as Boys from the Blackstuff, he decided to pursue a career in acting.
 He studied performance at Salford Technical College before training at the Central School of Speech and Drama.